 Hispanics also retire with significantly less banked on average than some other ethnic groups.
 According to the Employee Benefit Research Institute, Hispanic American households have a median retirement account balance of about $31,000, compared with $35,000 for Black households, $49,000 for households that identify as “other,” and $80,000 for white households.2 (Calculator: How much should I save for retirement?)2

 Shortfalls in earnings and limited availability of workplace retirement plans earlier in life account for much of the financial hardship that many older Hispanics face in retirement, especially those born outside the United States.
 That, and the costs associated with managing chronic health conditions that disproportionately affect the Hispanic community, such as cardiopulmonary disease, asthma, and diabetes.3

 That point is not lost on Latinos.
 A 2018 “State of the American Family ” study from MassMutual found Hispanics are more concerned than the general population about outliving their retirement savings (42 percent compared to 38 percent).

 The ethnic divide is also apparent where life insurance is concerned.
-The most recent data from market research group LIMRA found Hispanics have the lowest rates of life insurance ownership among minority populations with household income of $25,000 or greater.
-Roughly 36 percent of Hispanics say that they own life insurance, versus 63 percent of Asian Indians, 52 percent of Black Americans, 47 percent of Chinese Americans, and 44 percent of the overall U.S. population.4 (Related: 9 questions to ask about life insurance)
+The most recent data from market research group LIMRA found that 60 percent of Hispanics do not have life insurance, the lowest rate of life insurance ownership among all demographic groups.4 (Related: 9 questions to ask about life insurance)

 Taking care of their own